Coronavirus latest: Italy outlines loosening of lockdown | DW | 16.05.2020

 23:59 We're about to closed this live update article.
 Read the latest events here.

-23:55 Brazil reported 14,919 new cases, as well as 816 deaths related to coronavirus on Saturday.
-The death toll has now crossed 15,000, even though experts believe the numbers to be much higher.
+23:55 Brazil reported 14,919 new cases, as well as 816 more deaths related to coronavirus on Saturday.
+The death toll has now risen above 15,000, even though experts believe the numbers to be much higher.

 22:15 Germany's Federal Criminal Police (BKA) warned that right-wing extremists are using anti-lockdown protests to push their own agenda.